mmontalbo/gir.core/docs/fuzzing.md

 - `AFL_IMPORT_FIRST=1` to prioritise importing synced queue entries from other fuzzers.
 - `AFL_IGNORE_SEED_PROBLEMS=1` to skip crashing or hanging seeds during warmup.
+- `AFL_MIN_LEN=1` so AFL++ keeps at least one byte in every testcase; the `SourceFunc` harness exits immediately on empty inputs, and zero-length seeds collapse coverage.
 - `AFL_TESTCACHE_SIZE=200` (megabytes) to cache test cases in RAM; override the value with `--testcache <mb>` or by exporting `AFL_TESTCACHE_SIZE` manually.

+Override any of these by exporting the environment variable before launching the helper.
+For example, set `AFL_MIN_LEN=0` explicitly if you need to fuzz the empty-input path.

 `/proc/sys/kernel/core_pattern` is inspected before fuzzing.
 If the kernel is configured to pipe core dumps to another process, the helper exports